 Mr. Saltiel has assisted clients in a range of different matters, including, for example, the following:

 - Won summary judgment of non-infringement for a Fortune 50 company who was accused of stealing a former employee’s patented process relating to software and machine automation.

 - Received a jury verdict at trial of validity and infringement of client’s consumer appliance patent against its competitor.

 - Successfully moved to dismiss a patent infringement case because the asserted software patents were unpatentable under Section 101.

 - Secured a preliminary injunction for a national food manufacture prohibiting a competitor from using a similar trademark on food products sold in grocery stores.

 - In an early motion, persuaded the court to dismiss claims of patent infringement against his client with prejudice by identifying fatal inadequacies with the allegations.

 - Prevailed in a venue dispute, which led to the case being dismissed, for a technology start-up that was sued for patent infringement.

 - Successfully argued at the Federal Circuit for a dismissal of appeal by appellant seeking to overturn a district court’s ruling in his client’s favor.

-- Audited company’s procedures and policies regarding its research, development, and manufacturing of products to ensure IP was being adequately protected.
+- Audited company’s procedures and policies regarding its research, development, and manufacturing of products to ensure that IP, including trade secrets, was being adequately protected.